SSWConsulting/SSW.Rules.Content/rules/use-autopod-for-editing-multi-camera-interviews/rule.md

 1. **[Install AutoPod](https://www.autopod.fm/)**: Download, install and subscribe to AutoPod
 2. **Import footage**: Begin by importing all camera angles and audio tracks into your editing software.
 3. **Sync footage**: Use Autopod to automatically sync the different camera angles based on audio waveforms.
+Each video angle needs separate audio track to sync and make cuts properly
 4. **Initial cuts**: Allow Autopod to make initial cuts, switching between angles based on speaker activity and other predefined rules.
 5. **Review and refine**: Review the automated edits and make any necessary adjustments to ensure the flow and pacing meet your standards.
 6. **Export**: Once satisfied with the edits, export the final video for delivery.